 Domiciliary (home) visits can also be arranged.

 As a result of our continual improvement programme the clinic was completely refurbished to a very high standard in 2008.
 At 1700 sq ft with grounds front and back it is a large dedicated practice in a prestigious property with lovely surroundings in the heart of Westcliff/Chalkwell.
-The practice now has 5 treatment areas, a main reception, 2 waiting areas, 2 refreshment areas, 2 rest rooms, a beautiful shower and changing room, an area for toys to keep children occupied if accompanying parents, a large car park with allocated patient parking, and relaxing gardens which patients are welcome to use.
+The practice now has 5 treatment areas, a main reception, 2 waiting areas, a refreshment area, 2 rest rooms, a beautiful shower and changing room, an area for toys to keep children occupied if accompanying parents, a large car park with allocated patient parking, and relaxing gardens which patients are welcome to use.

 The main Physiotherapy Suite is very spacious and is suitable for both individual hands on treatment and rehabilitation or studio work such as Pilates.
 The practice is also ideal for educational purposes and is regularly used as a teaching venue.